 § 4916 Exemption of Delaware College Investment Plan Accounts and Delaware Achieving a Better Life Experience Accounts.

-exemptions provided in §§ 4902 and 4903 of this title, there shall be exempt
+addition to the exemptions provided in §§ 4902 and 4903 of this title, there

-from execution or attachment process assets held in and proceeds payable under
+shall be exempt from execution or attachment process assets held in and

 (b) This section shall not exempt from execution or attachment assets contributed by a debtor to any Plan Account or ABLE Account within 365 days to the extent that such assets contributed within said 365 days exceed the greater of:

 (2) The average annual contribution made by such debtor to such Plan Account or ABLE Account for the 2 calendar years preceding the date of the filing of such execution or attachment or the filing of such petition.

 (c) This section shall not exempt from execution or attachment any judgment obtained under § 554 of Title 30.
 If any portion of this section is held invalid or is preempted by federal law, in whole or in part, the remaining portions shall remain in effect to the maximum extent permitted by law.

 (d) In the case of a Plan Account or ABLE Account owned by a trust, nothing in this section may be construed to limit the protections afforded to trusts by § 3536 of Title 12.